The bytes // they want you

 Strategy generates a value tree, which carries the generated value and knows how to simplify it.

 This is an important difference from quickcheck crate, where you can have only a single implementation of Arbitrary for a type, which specifies how a value is generated and simplified.
-In proptest, you can implement multiple different strategies for a type, which will share the shrinking implementation defined by the value tree[1].
+In proptest, you can implement multiple different strategies for a type, which will share the shrinking implementation defined by the value tree[1] Technically, you can also have multiple ValueTree implementations for a type.
+But I am not sure where it would be useful in practice.
+Apart from special adapters like NoShrink..

 There can be multiple strategies generating the same value tree.